Executive Director - Karla VanderZanden

 Eric and Charlene, both Navajo, have been guest guiding on CFI trips for years.
 Eric has always been attracted to the outdoors, ever since he was a teenager.
 And he has been working for CFI for much of that time, doing river trips and wilderness trips with pack stock provided by Rainbow Bridge Outfitters, the company he and Charlene own.
 Charlene grew up in Mexican Hat, Utah and when she is not out in the wilderness is a librarian at Monument Valley High School.

-Guest Guide Rebecca Martin
+Guest Naturalist Guide - Rebecca Martin

 Rebecca came from Vermont to the Southwest in the spring of 1988 guiding a combination adventure/cultural programs involving Grand Canyon hiking, Rocky Mountain backpacking, a San Juan River trip and Navajo Mountain service/cultural exchange.
 Along with backcountry guiding and running a construction company together with her husband, Rebecca loves tending her garden, orchards, and flock of free range laying hens.
 Her passions include changing lives through experiential learning/community service, wild lands and spectacular landscapes, focusing on cultural diversity, archaeology, Native American shared experiences, photography and the power of silence.
 Rebecca has a Master’s degree in Intercultural Administration, specializing in Cross-Cultural Training and Advising, and an undergraduate degree in Perceptual Psychology and Cultural Anthropology.

-Guest Guide Joel Tuhy
+Guest Naturalist Guide - Joel Tuhy

 Joel Tuhy has been a full-time resident of Utah since 1980, and of Moab since 1992.
 He and his wife Cathy, married in 1982, have two grown sons.
 Joel earned an M.S. degree in 1981 from the University of Idaho.
 He is a self-described amateur naturalist, and his greatest interest and specialty (to the extent that he has one) is plants.
 This interest extends to relationships between plants and their habitats, which leads to companion interests in the geology, soils, weather, and even (for crying out loud) animals of the Colorado Plateau.
 Joel enjoys photography and prefers to use film with manual camera bodies and lenses.
 His favorite subjects are wildflowers, rising or setting full moons, and repeat views through-the-seasons of Moab-area scenes.

-Guest Guide Tamsin McCormick
+Guest Naturalist Guide - Tamsin McCormick

-A native of Zimbabwe, our Director and Board Secretary, Tamsin has lived in the Four Corners states of the US since 1977.
+A native of Zimbabwe, Tamsin has lived in the Four Corners states of the US since 1977.
 She holds Bachelor, Master and PhD degrees in geology, and has been teaching college courses in geology on the Colorado Plateau since 1993.
 She has served as a naturalist guide on river and land-based trips since 1994 and joined Plateau Restoration as a Board Member in 1996.
 Tamsin is currently Adjunct Faculty at Utah State University in the Department of Environment and Society and Department of Forest, Range and Wildlife Sciences.

-Guest Guide Shawn Crawford
+Guest Naturalist Guide - Shawn Crawford